PhABC/gastoken-factory--token-sale/README.md

 This repository contains an implementation example using an [OpenZeppelin token sale contract](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/crowdsale/validation/IndividuallyCappedCrowdsale.sol) as a skeleton.

-You can read more on GasToken Factories in this medium post ;
+You can read more on GasToken Factories in this [medium post](https://blog.polymath.network/turning-smart-contracts-into-gastoken-factories-3e947f664e8b).

 ## Test Instructions